All the Cenobites from Hellraiser ranked

 Of the original four Cenobites introduced in Hellraiser, Chatterer clearly left the biggest impression on viewers outside of Pinhead himself.
 He’s horrifically scarred, missing his eyes, and has his mouth wired open.
 All he does in the original movie, as his name suggests, is chatter his exposed teeth and serve as Pinhead’s mute muscle, but he’s easily the most prolific Cenobite aide from Pinhead.

 I totally understand why.
 He’s one freaky-looking Cenobite, and I’d probably have ranked him higher if his design hadn’t been ripped off in almost every other bloody Hellraiser movie.
-Seriously, we’ve had Chetter I-III, a female Chatterer, a dog Chatterer, and even half a Chatterer.
-We get it he’s cool looking.
+Seriously, we’ve had Chatterer I-III, a female Chatterer, a dog Chatterer, a Chatterer (2022) and even half a Chatterer.
+We get it.
+He’s cool-looking.
 Go make something else!

 Pinhead

 Back when I first saw that Hellraiser VHS, I presumed Pinhead was a slasher villain in the vein of Jason or Freddy Kreuger.
-It was only when I watched the film that I realised how wrong I was.
-He’s neither angel nor demon, he’s simply Pinhead, an envoy of experience who functions less as the antagonist and more as the McGuffin that Frank and Kirtsy desperately want to avoid.
+It was only when I watched the film that I realized how wrong I was.
+He’s neither angel nor demon.
+He’s simply Pinhead, an envoy of experience who functions less as the antagonist and more as the McGuffin that Frank and Kirtsy desperately want to avoid.

 Unfortunately, the nuance in Pinhead’s character was lost over the years, and later movies make him more of a bloodthirsty figure, dumbing down the initial concept, which is why I can’t put him in the number one spot.